 How well signed is the trail?

-My biggest concern before leaving was how well-signed the trail would be.
+My biggest concern before leaving was how well-signed the Sunshine Coast Trail would be.
 I really had no idea of what to expect.

 Put all your fears to bed.
 This is probably the BEST SIGNED trail you will ever hike.
 As of a few years ago there were 12,000 markers and 700 wooden signs.
 The Powell River Parks and Wilderness Society (PRPAWS) is to be commended for its exceptional job.
 There is a kilometre marker every kilometre.